 Australia has one of the highest rates of bowel cancer in the world.
 Early detection is important.

 The National Bowel Cancer Screening Program issues free home testing kits to eligible Australians aged 50 to 74.

 You will get a test every 2 years.
-Read more about the National Bowel Cancer Screening Program on the Department of Health website.
+Read more about the National Bowel Cancer Screening Program on the Department of Health and Aged Care website.

 National Cervical Screening Program